VitalPBX/vitalpbx_copy_recording_cdr_stats/README.md

 scp asterisk.sql root@IPNEWSERVER:/tmp/asterisk.sql
 scp sonata_stats.sql root@IPNEWSERVER:/tmp/sonata_stats.sql
 </pre>
+Change IPNEWSERVER to the IP of the new server
 We connect to the new server and go to the folder where we copied the database backup (/tmp/).
 And we proceed to perform the restore
 <pre>